 Add first seven ingredients (bread crumbs through parsley) to a large bowl and stir to combine.
 Add sausage and ground beef, mixing well with your hands - but don't overmix, you don't want your meatballs to be tough.

-Scoop mixture out onto prepared baking sheet in similarly sized ragged mounds with a 3-tablespoon scoop or heaped onto a standard tablespoon.
+Scoop mixture out onto prepared baking sheet in similarly sized ragged mounds with a 3-tablespoon scoop or heaped onto a standard tablespoon (these meatballs are extra large - about 3 bites each).
 Gently roll one mound into a ball between your palms.
 Repeat with remaining mounds, arranging the meatballs very close together, but not touching.

 Bake 15-20 minutes until cooked through.